EurovisionworldEurovisionworld

 ITALY

-Sal Da Vinci has the option to represent Italy at the Eurovision Song Contest 2026.
-If Sal Da Vinci declines, broadcaster RAI will appoint another participant from the festival to take part in Eurovision 2026.
+After winning Sanremo 2026, Sal Da Vinci had the option to represent Italy at the Eurovision Song Contest 2026.
+If he had refused, broadcaster RAI would have appointed another participant from the festival to take part in Eurovision 2026.

 Questo è tutto, abbiamo un vincitore!

-It has been five long and exciting nights full of Italian music, and with that, Sanremo 2026 has officially came to a close.
+It has been five long and exciting nights full of Italian music, and with that, Sanremo 2026 has officially come to a close.

 The 76th edition of the legendary Festival di Sanremo saw 30 artists take part, with all of them bringing songs that will all share a part in Sanremo history.
 Not only that, we saw many wonderful interval acts and guests appear to help make this year even more memorable.

 Tonight, all 30 acts performed their songs one final time.
 Once that was done, a vote was released including the results from the first three nights.
-With all the rankings combined, the Top 5 was uncovered, and would head onto the Superfinal, which saw:
+With all the rankings combined, the top five were uncovered and headed on to the Superfinal which saw:

 Sal Da Vinci – "Per sempre sì"